Behind the Door

 "But Mr. Gears, everyone is dying to know: what are your latest plans?"

 "Plans?"
 There was a long moment of silence.
 "I...
 I was not programmed with that data."

 "You must be kidding!
-You should have been programmed correctly because your father did it himself!"
+You should have been programmed better than any cog because the chairman did it himself!"

 "I...
 I...
 I... don't know what to do."